KillerJacKTM05/ImageGenerator/README.md

 # Version 0.5
 GPU accelerator added.
 Gan monitoring revised simpler but effective approach.
 Monitor prints sample images after each epoch, with it's labels.

+# Version 0.6
+New generator & Discriminator schemes.
+Switched to the GPU training.
+(Transfer learning training will be tried again later)